maxmetcalfe/alfred-strava/README.md

 ## Installation

-Download this file and open it in Alfred.
+Download [Strava.alfredworkflow](Strava.alfredworkflow) and open it in Alfred.

 ## Authentication